 In a few African states, poorly funded and badly organised state welfare systems have been set up to complement the evidently inadequate and faltering traditional systems.
 I have previously defined modern-day Africa as a continent where equality of opportunity is not only elusive (perhaps just like anywhere else in the world) but also where efforts to promote equality remain woefully inadequate.

-Two things were noticeable at the games: first, was the absence of ‘dis’ in the abilities of the athletes and the second was the near absence of athletes from Africa; Uganda (I noted this) had literally three athletes at the games, a small number yet still three more than the total many other countries from the region were prepared to send.
+Two things were noticeable at the games: 1) the absence of ‘dis’ in the abilities of the athletes and 2) the near absence of athletes from Africa; Uganda (I noted this) had literally three athletes at the games, a small number yet still three more than the total many other countries from the region were prepared to send.

 It would be naïve to pretend there exists in any society an equality of individual ability; indeed ability can be viewed along a continuum ranging from a low to a high degree and it is true too that disability may compromise individual ability but inability to achieve certain levels of performance is not necessarily always decidedly a factor of physical deviations from the norm, a myriad of factors come into play of which attitude is a part.

 Speaking in an interview on the BBC News, the Ugandan paralympians expressed their dismay with funding, training facilities and equipment for disabled athletes in their country.
 This can be contrasted with the disproportionate investment by many African states in able-bodied people’s sport, in particular football; an illusion has been created that national football teams for able-bodied people are national treasure thus states are prepared to commit obscene bonuses to encourage better performance.

 The problem is that African society remains broadly designed to meet the needs of the able-bodied majority and expecting disabled people to adjust to the mainstream society and not the other way round; the consequence has been widespread exclusion of the disabled minority community from wider participation in society.